 - To seek routine care from another source (such as a dentist in private practice), once the course of prescribed treatment and recall are complete.
 You may, of course, seek dental rescreening and treatment here later if needed.

-- To be considerate and respectful of other patients, students, faculty and staff of the Dental School.
+- To be considerate and respectful of other patients, students, faculty, and staff of the School of Dentistry.

 Patient Representative on Our Staff